Celtic - Anabaptist - Ministries

 The CAC is a free church; the Celtic Anabaptist Communion being a free church means the following:

-The office of presiding archbishop and the CAC headquarters/home office will be financially sustained by the following spontaneous methods: donations, gifts, freewill offerings, voluntary tithes.
+The office of presiding minister and the CAC headquarters/home office will be financially sustained by the following spontaneous methods: donations, gifts, freewill offerings, voluntary tithes.
 It may also receive proceeds from investments, etc.

-The CAC presiding archbishop recommends that local affiliated churches not seek incorporation or formally file for 501(c)3 status but will not demand this from local churches.
-Since individual ministers and congregations have a high degree of autonomy within the larger CAC denomination/jurisdiction, these individual local churches may or may not incorporate and/or file for 501(c)3 status as they see fit.
+The CAC presiding minister recommends that local affiliated churches not seek incorporation or formally file for 501(c)3 status but will not demand this from local churches.
+Since individual ministers and congregations have a high degree of autonomy within the larger CAC jurisdiction, these individual local churches may or may not incorporate and/or file for 501(c)3 status as they see fit.

 To repeat once again: The CAC allows individual local churches, fellowships, and ministries freedom of choice with regard to this matter.

-It is the intent of the presiding archbishop that the national/international CAC jurisdiction will forever remain a free church, unencumbered by the state or secular order.
+It is the intent of the presiding minister that the national/international CAC jurisdiction will forever remain a free church, unencumbered by the state or secular order.